 Walkers, cyclists and horse riders

-Over 60km new or improved pathways proposed by the Lower Thames Crossing
+Almost 40 miles of new or improved pathways proposed by the Lower Thames Crossing

 These new or improved pathways are designed to encourage active travel and promote health and wellbeing across the region.

 Our plans include new or improved bridges and pathways for walkers, cyclists and horse riders, to encourage active travel between parks, woodlands, heritage sites and employment centres in Kent, Thurrock, Brentwood and Havering.

 Open our illustrated map to see what new journeys are available to you, and explore our detailed route maps that show the existing and proposed paths in detail.